First published December 8, 2018

 Smoothing over the original language because it is so graphic might spare us some unpleasant images but it can also deprive us of an occasional chuckle.
 Compare the English for males in any modern English translation of 1 Samuel 25:22, 34 with the Douay-Rheims (where it is 1 Kings rather than 1 Samuel).
 The Douay-Rheims (as well as the Protestant King James Version of 1611) translates the Hebrew text with the more accurate any that pisseth against the wall.

-Speaking of culture, the RSV-2CE modifies descriptions to fit modern western culture while the ESV-CE translates them as they are, reflecting the culture at the time the text was written.
-This may be a "speed bump" for new readers, but in the long run it is the best option as one becomes more familiar with the culture of the Bible.
+Speaking of culture, both the RSV-2CE and the ESV-CE modifiy descriptions to fit modern western culture, but in different places.
+The original literal reading may be a "speed bump" for new readers, but I think that in the long run a literal translation is the best option as one becomes more familiar with the culture of the Bible.

 RSV-2CEESV-CE